Table of Contents

 When we write (>>=) explicitly in our code, it reminds us

-that we're calling stitching functions together using
+that we're stitching functions together using

 combinators, not simply sequencing actions.